tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/Live Streaming Quiz_intl_en.md

 ## Our Advantages

-- **Precise "sound-image-question" synchronization** Both Tencent Cloud SDK and the cloud support inserting **questions** or **time synchronization signaling** into CSS streams to achieve perfect synchronization of sounds, images and question pop-ups.
+- **Precise "sound-image-question" synchronization** Both Tencent Cloud SDK and the cloud support inserting **questions** or **time synchronization signaling** into live streams to achieve perfect synchronization of sounds, images and question pop-ups.

 - **Ultra-low latency deviation at the viewer end** The latency correction technology supported by the speedy playback mode in Tencent Cloud SDK can keep the latency deviation between viewers within 1 sec, thus ensuring that viewers answer questions synchronously.